-If you get taken spinfishing by elderly flyfishing purest chances are he would have a Devon Minnow or Ashley spinner neatly tuck beside a few vintage in-line spinners and a wooden flatfish.
+If you get taken spin fishing by elderly flyfishing purest chances are he would have a Devon Minnow or Ashley spinner neatly tuck beside a few vintage in-line spinners and a wooden flatfish.

-These are a very old line through lure design which predates all other lures except the spoons.
+These are a very old line through lure design that predates all other lures except the spoons.
 They come in both floating and sinking versions.
 The floaters are crafted from wood, and the sinkers from brass.

 The sinkers cast well and sink fast.
 On the retrieve, they spin around creating an extreme amount of line twist.
 Although, with modern swivels, and improved spinning reels the issue of line twisted is reduced.
 Using a superline on a reel with good line lay should eliminate the line twist entirely.